Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 Graduate schools also offer certificates in finance, which can be a short-term investment in expanding your knowledge base.
 These can often be added to your current master’s program.

 There is some debate about the terminology employed and whether the Master’s of Science in Finance versus the Master’s in Finance versus the MBA with a specialization in Finance are all separate and distinct degrees or whether this terminology varies by school, and it just means what that particular school says it means.
 The answer is very much the latter in most cases.
-The MBA is a slightly different animal as it will be a more general business degree with a focus in finance.
-Sometimes the Master’s of Science in Finance is, well, focused more on science and technology than the Master’s in Finance.
+The MBA is a slightly different animal, as it will be a more general business degree focusing on finance.
+Sometimes, the Master’s of Science in Finance is focused more on science and technology than the Master’s in Finance.
 Still, it varies so widely that you should study each school’s course offerings to see that you are learning what you feel will be most valuable to you and not just going by the degree name offered by a particular school.

 Skills that will help in the average Master’s of Finance program include: